vuepress/core/docs/reference/plugin/git.md

   Unix timestamp in milliseconds of the first commit of the page.

-  If `gitInclude` is provided from Frontmatter, this attribute takes the minimum of the first commit timestamps of current page and the files listed in `gitInclude`.
+  This attribute would take the minimum of the first commit timestamps of the current page and the files listed in [gitInclude](#gitinclude).

 ### git.updatedTime